 - Stoles distributed by Gay Straight Alliance (GSA’s)

-Students shall be encouraged to wear cultural dress.
+- Students shall be encouraged to wear cultural dress.
 Schools may, however, require the cultural dress be worn underneath the traditional cap and gown with the exception of the stoles mentioned above.
-The administration will revise this procedural directive for the 2016 graduation and beyond.

 Administrative Position: Associate Superintendent for High Schools/Associate